IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

 * The delay based congestion control is changed to implement a pseudo-L4S approach, this simplifies the delay based congestion control.

 * The fast increase mode is removed.
-The congestion window additive increase is replaced with an adaptive multiplicative increase to increase convergence speed.
+The congestion window additive increase is replaced with an adaptive multiplicative increase to enhance convergence speed.

 * The algorithm is more rate based than self-clocked.
 The calculated congestion window is used mainly to calculated proper media bitrates.
-Bytes in flight is however allowed to exceeed the congestion window
+Bytes in flight is however allowed to exceeed the congestion window.

-* The media bitrate calculation is dramatically changed and simplified
+* The media bitrate calculation is dramatically changed and simplified.

 * Additional compensation is added to make SCReAM handle cases such as large changing frame sizes